jerik/storymapping-on-a-file/readme.md

 This project is based on: https://webkit.org/demos/sticky-notes/ and currently **only supports the Google Chrome browser.**

 ## Convention
 This tool should always be only one single file which must work offline.
+Javascript libraries should be avoided to keep it small and simple.
 - Just download and start (adding notes or import a [textfile](https://raw.githubusercontent.com/jerik/storymapping-on-a-file/master/example-stories.txt) with stories)
 - No worries regarding business compliance
 - No worries regarding (technical) dependencies *(if you use Google Chrome)*